Can chickens eat nuts (and other festive foods)?

 1. Can chickens eat nuts?

-Chickens can eat all kind of nuts: peanuts, walnuts and almonds are particularly beneficial.
-Chop them finely and scatter on the ground, or add them to a recipe.
+Chickens can enjoy most types: peanuts, walnuts, and almonds are all safe, healthy choices.
+Chop them finely and scatter them on the ground, or mix a few into a homemade festive treat.

-If you have unshelled peanuts, feed them whole.
-The shells are not harmful(1) and getting at the peanuts inside can entertain chickens when winter weather makes outside foraging difficult.
+If you have unshelled peanuts, offer them whole.
+The shells aren't harmful(1) and cracking them open gives your flock something to do when outside foraging is limited.

 3. Can chickens eat devilled eggs?